TinSlim/graph-compress/README.md

 # graphpress
-graphpress is a Python library designed to compress graphs using arrays
+graph~~comp~~press is a Python library designed to compress graphs using arrays